RE-EVALUATION COUNSELING (RC)

 Individuals can be freed from the damage caused by racism, and other oppressions, through the process of emotional discharge.
 This healing empowers individuals to engage in the organizing and struggle necessary for the elimination of racism from institutions and society.

 We formed SAL in 2014 and have since published many materials addressing the intersection of climate change and oppression.
-A SAL delegation attended COPS21 to 25 to present our tools of mutual support and engaged listening and our perspectives on climate change and oppression.
+A SAL delegation attended COP21 to COP25, as well as numerous Climate Summits to present our tools of mutual support and engaged listening and our perspectives on climate change and oppression.
 We are active in numerous climate justice projects around the world.